 Improve Healthcare Recruiters’ Efficiency

 With the complexity of healthcare hiring and the challenges created by the talent shortage, time is always a critical resource for healthcare recruiters.
-Research indicates that 51% of organizations are using AI technologies in their recruiting process, in most cases to automate administrative tasks and free up recruiters’ time.
+Research indicates that 51% of organizations are using AI technologies in their recruiting process.
+In most cases they are used to automate administrative tasks and free up recruiters’ time.
 AI-enabled interviewing platforms ease the administrative burden and clear up to 30% more time in a recruiter’s day for relationship-building and other strategic work.
 For instance, automated interview scheduling through email and text messages can eliminate the back-and-forth and create huge time savings, especially for healthcare organizations with high-volume hiring demands.

 Healthcare giant HCA, which hires nearly 70,000 candidates a year, implemented automated interview scheduling.
 HCA’s recruiting team found that 82% of candidates responded within 24 hours, and that candidates preferred to schedule their interviews by text rather than via phone call with a recruiter.
 The AI-enabled platform improved the RN candidate experience and HCA’s time-to-fill, and allowed RN recruiters to create a higher-touch workflow.
 Hear the story directly from Kelly Furbee, Vice President, Talent Acquisition for HCA here.